 Nicole Sophocles, College and Career Counselor, Academic Administrator

-Nicole Sophocles holds a B.S. from the University of Miami and Masters in education from the University of Maryland.
-She holds the Independent School Leadership Certificate from Johns Hopkins University, School of Education.
+Nicole Sophocles holds a B.S. from the University of Miami and Masters in Education from the University of Maryland.
+She holds an Independent School Leadership Certificate from Johns Hopkins University, School of Education.
 Nicole is a founding teacher, and over the years she spearheaded a unique relationship with Chesapeake Bay Environmental Center which provided students with a variety of hands-on learning experiences.
-Currently, Nicole coordinates academic scheduling and provides guidance to students and families through college and career counseling.
+Nicole coordinates academic scheduling and provides guidance to students and families through college, career, and internship counseling.